bbauska/meta-react-basics/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](./images/image027.png){width="6.0in" height="2.0984120734908136in"}

-It\'s important to know that every React app must contain at least one component, and it\'s called the root component.
+It&apos;s important to know that every React app must contain at least one component, and it&apos;s called the root component.

 This component is loaded using the import statement.

-You\'ll learn more about the import statement in React later.
+You&apos;ll learn more about the import statement in React later.

-For now, just know that it\'s used to import code needed for React to work, such as the import React and import React DOM statements.
+For now, just know that it&apos;s used to import code needed for React to work, such as the import React and import React DOM statements.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->